Zwyx/zwyx.dev/til/2023-12-31-Fast string-to-integer conversion.md

 };
 ```

-It now takes 100ms to do the conversion!
-Only 2 times slower that the `BigInt`, and without any optimisations.
-Quite good!
+It now takes 120ms to do the conversion!
+Just slightly slower than `BigInt`, and without any optimisations!

+It's a bit counter intuitive, because this algorithm does about 1,000,000 iterations, instead of 500,000 for the classic algorithm (which does one for each digit).
+The reason is, I guess, that the multiplications are smaller, and possibly more optimisable because involving parts that are of the same size.

 Now, why do I want to reimplement `BigInt`, you may be wondering?